 Google + is Google’s response to Facebook.
 While this social network branch of Google has not caught on as intended, Google came up with a new concept after its redesign.
-Instead of focusing around individual profiles, Google decided to focus on individual core strengths through Collections and Communities.
+Instead of focusing on individual profiles, Google decided to focus on individual core strengths through Collections and Communities.

 Collections are those posts grouped by content or public groups of people that share a common interest.
 To understand the difference between Google My Business and Plus, imagine your business as a fancy birthday party.

 My Business is all about letting people know about your upcoming party as well as offering directions to the venue.
 Google Plus is the actual party and the subjects people talk about once they get there.
 In short, My Business is a dashboard that allows you to see all types of information related to how to locate your business offline, while Plus is the social network that allows you to closely connect with your online visitors.